Custom drills

 Why create custom drills?

-• Consistency: every coach describes the drill the same way, so a substitute or new coach understands what is meant.
+• Every coach has the same description to work from, so a substitute or new coach quickly understands what the drill is about.

 Create and edit